 - The program must be actively enrolling students, and your last semester of enrollment was in the last 5 years

 If there are discrepancies regarding any of the above criteria, the student must (a) complete the re-entry online application and then (b) contact one of the following, as appropriate:

 - For programs in the College of Arts & Sciences, contact the specific program director.

 - For programs in the Sawyer Business School, contact Dean Michael Behnam at 617-573-8088.

 - Please note that students who were last enrolled seven or more years ago must completely re-apply.
 This includes submission of a new online application, valid test scores (if applicable), and all other required credentials.
 Please see the application requirements for more information.

-- Any student with outstanding charges should contact the Bursar at 617-573-8047, and those students with a Financial Aid hold should contact their Student Financial Services representative.
+- Any student with outstanding charges should contact Student Account Services at 617-573-8047, and those students with a Financial Aid hold should contact their Student Financial Services representative.